|Carved Chinese Nephrite Basin|

 Photo Credit: Cultural China--Arts

-For over 7,000 years jade has remained firmly seated on the throne in China as the most favored substance.
-At one time, it was thought to be the stone of the gods, and it has oft been used throughout the centuries to distinguish the upper crust of China's elite.
+For over 7,000 years jade has remained firmly seated on the throne in China as the most favored gemstone.
 The ethereal green stone (the most favored color of jade) has oft been more highly valued than even gold or diamonds, especially in Asian cultures.
+At one time, it was thought to be the stone of the gods, and it has frequently been used to distinguish the upper crust of China's elite.

 Similarly, for over 3,000 years jade ranked as the most precious gemstone among the ancient people groups in Mesoamerica (Central America and Mexico), starting with the Olmecs, then the Mayans, and later the Aztecs.
 Jade remained the stone of choice in the Americas until the Spanish brought gold fever to the Gulf Coast in the 1500s.